 Sixes are wild as SCA celebrates its 60th anniversary, and so are the 6 passages below from 6 decades ago.

 All SCA crews keep a journal of their activities, covering everything from work accomplishments to observations in nature.
-Today, they enter covey their thoughts through handwritten poems, colorful sketches, or clever videos but in 1957, SCA crews hauled a portable typewriter and assigned an oﬃcial scribe to document their adventures.
+Today, they convey their thoughts through handwritten poems, colorful sketches, or clever videos.
+But in 1957, SCA crews hauled a portable typewriter and assigned an oﬃcial scribe to document their adventures.
 Here are six excerpts from the first two SCA “groups” (as they were called back then) at Olympic National Park.

 Olympic National Park Group I – SCA’s first!

 Fifteen young woodsmen, representing such far-ﬂung places as Boston, Chicago, and Englewood, N.J., were welcomed to Olympic National Park as the pioneers of the entirely new Student Conservation Program (editor’s note: the change to Student Conservation Association came in 1964).
 Superintendent Overly made us feel right at home with a warm talk, and then handed us over to our “boss,” Chuck Maiden, who, with little further ado, led us to our first week’s campsite above the Elwha River, three miles in from Whisky Bend on a trail that would rival the New York State Thruway for speed and comfort.